Records Transfer to a Federal Record Center

 - Do not put additional material on the bottom, side, or top of the records in the box.

 - Mixed media (e.g., computer diskettes, microfilm, or videocassettes) cannot be stored in the same environment as paper records.
 Please do not include these media in the same transfer with paper records without prior approval from the FRC.

-The SF 135 contains important information about your transfer that enables the FRC to properly document, store, and service your records.
-A completed SF 135 must be sent to your records center for approval before shipping records.
-A separate SF 135 is required for each individual record series having the same disposition authority and disposition date.
+The records transfer request in ARCIS and the SF 135 contain important information about your transfer that enables the FRC to properly document, store, and service your records.
+A completed records transfer request in ARCIS or an SF 135 must be submitted to your records center for approval before shipping records.
+A separate records transfer request or SF 135 is required for each individual record series having the same disposition authority and disposition date.